Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Decisiveness of Stochastic Transition Systems

-To express properties of runs of $\calT$, we use standard notations taken from \LTL~\cite{Pnu77}.
+\paragraph{Expressing properties of runs} To express properties of runs of $\calT$, we use standard notations taken from \LTL~\cite{Pnu77}.
 If $B, B' \in \Sigma$, we write in particular $\F B$ (resp.\ $\F[\le n] B$, $B'\U B$, $B'\U[\le n] B$, $\GG B$, $\GG \F B$) for the set of runs that visit $B$ at some point (resp.\ visit $B$ in less than $n$ steps, stay in $B'$ until a first visit to $B$, stay in $B'$ until a first visit to $B$ in less than $n$ steps, always stay in $B$, visit $B$ infinitely often).
-We postpone more formal definitions to Appendix~\ref{sec:app-defs}.
+We postpone more formal definitions to~\ref{sec:app-defs}.
 We will be especially interested in two kinds of reachability problems.

 \begin{definition}[Qualitative and quantitative reachability] Let $B\in\Sigma$ be a measurable set of target states, and $\mu\in\Dist(S)$ be an initial distribution.
 The \emph{qualitative reachability problems} consist in deciding whether $\Prob^\calT_\mu(\F B) = 1$, and whether $\Prob^\calT_\mu(\F B) = 0$.
 The \emph{quantitative reachability problem} consists in deciding, given $\epsilon, p\in\IQ$ with $\epsilon > 0$, whether $\abs{\Prob^\calT_\mu(\F B) - p} < \epsilon$. \end{definition}